-After the initial shock of the economy tumbling in March and April, perhaps no single industry benefited more from the shifting consumer preferences during the stay-at-home phase of 2020.
-It was as if a large percentage of America’s 330 million residents got a good look at their primary residences and saw they need professional (and DIY) upgrades.
-Record third-quarter numbers from the big-box retailers—Lowe’s and The Home Depot—confirmed this booming demand for remodeling and home improvement products and services.
+After the initial economic shock of stay-at-home orders in March and April, it turns out that no single industry benefited more than home improvement from the shifting consumer preferences during the months that followed.
+It was as if America’s 330 million residents got a good look at their homes and saw the need for upgrades.
+Record third-quarter numbers from the big-box retailers—Lowe’s and The Home Depot—confirmed this booming demand.

 In addition to a sustained focus on the home throughout 2020, there was also a shift toward new homes, particularly single-family detached.
 That shift came both for move-up homes as well as small first-time buyer homes.
 But the new-home boom was particularly pronounced in starter homes purchased in droves by millennials—a huge cohort, larger in numbers than baby boomers—who finally entered the housing market in a meaningful way.